grommet/grommet/proof-of-concept-vanilla-extract/MIGRATION_PLAN.md

 **Special cases:**

-**Layer / Drop**: These re-provide the theme context with `dark` toggled when background changes.
-The `GrommetThemeContext.Provider` re-wrap pattern must be verified for correctness.
+**Layer / Drop**: These re-provide the theme context with `dark` toggled when the background changes.
+The `GrommetThemeContext.Provider` re-wrap pattern must be verified for correctness before starting these components.

 ```jsx
 // Pattern for Layer dark-region re-provision